-Alcohol reduces the euphoric feeling that Ecstacy causes and the physical impairments caused by the drug, but combining the two puts a tremendous strain on the kidneys.
-Mixing alcohol with Ecstacy causes dangerous dehydration.
-Most Ecstacy-related deaths are the result of mixing the drug with alcohol.
+Alcohol reduces the euphoric feeling that Ecstasy causes and the physical impairments caused by the drug, but combining the two puts a tremendous strain on the kidneys.
+Mixing alcohol with Ecstasy causes dangerous dehydration.
+Most Ecstasy-related deaths are the result of mixing the drug with alcohol.
 Furthermore, both drugs lower inhibitions on their own, but when taken together.
 Concurrent use of alcohol and Ecstasy may result in risky behavior like taking additional drugs or having unprotected sex.
 Since people may feel less impaired on alcohol when combined with Ecstasy, users are at much greater risk of overdose or alcohol poisoning.
 To increase euphoria, users are more likely to use more of either substance when combined, resulting in heart failure, high blood pressure, seizures, loss of consciousness, panic attacks, and fainting.
 Ecstasy is especially dangerous because Ecstasy pills are not usually pure MDMA; they are often combined with other substances.
 Therefore it may be difficult for the user to determine what they are actually consuming with alcohol, which can increase the risk of overdose as well.

 Legal And Illicit Opioids